Mystery surrounding Nebraska artist's painting is solved, but not who will own it next

 “My dream is to get it and put it in the museum,” Sanley said.

 But that’s where things get complicated again.
-The painting recently was appraised for $60,000 to $75,000.
-Some of Nichols' later paintings sell for much more.
+The painting recently appraised for $60,000 to $75,000.
+Some of Nichols' later paintings sell for much higher.

 “The museum is the perfect buyer,” Ward said.
 “I did get them (the family) to agree that if we have no other offers, we will sell it to the museum.”